kevinpgrant/website-template/README.md

     - similar to the 'X-Frame-Options: DENY' from before, since it prevents your site from being embedded elsewhere.

 If you want to include JavaScript (or other content), especially content loaded from a different domain, modifying your CSP will require a bit more work.
-To see more details on creating a content security policy, see the MDN page.
+To see more details on creating a content security policy, see the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#writing_a_policy">MDN page</a>.

 ## HSTS Preload